harshraj22/Dis-Sim/Readme.md

 ### Getting started:
 1. Run `docker-compose up --build` to create and start all the containers.
 (Use `-d` flag to run the container in the background)
 2. Open the browser and navigate to `localhost:8501`.
 Note that `8501` is the port specified in the dockerfile of the `frontend` service (`src/frontend/Dockerfile`).
+3. Use the existing credentials `username: test, password: test`.
+Would be soon adding frontend to register new user.

 <strong>Note:</strong> Since there are multiple services spinning up, it would take a little longer for all the services to start up before you can start playing with the similarity service.
 The images are large, and a good internet connection is required.
 You can expect the whole service to spin up within 5 minutes.